-I am currently pursuing my PhD in psychology as a student in the Brain, Belief and Behaviour research group at Coventry University in the United Kingdom.
-Beginning in August 2019, I am a Visiting Professor of Psychology at Grand Valley State University in Allendale Michigan.
-I study the psychology and cognitive science of religion, focusing on both people who believe in gods (theists) and people who don't (atheists).
-Unorthodox and eclectic in both style and methodology, I can't seem to make up my mind and see no reason I should have to--jack of all trades master of none is better than one.
+I am currently finishing my PhD in psychology as a student under the supervision of Jonathan Jong in the Brain, Belief, and Behaviour research group at Coventry University in the United Kingdom.
+From August 2019 until May 2020 I was a Visiting Professor of Psychology at Grand Valley State University in Allendale Michigan.
+Starting in November 2020, I will be a postdoctoal researcher in Konrad Talmont-Kaminski's Society & Cognition Unit at Bialystok University, working on the EEA Norway Grant funded project, “Religion, Ideology, & Prosociality (RIP): Simulating Secularising Societies project.
+In general, I study the psychology and cognitive science of religion, focusing on both people who believe in gods (theists) and people who don't (atheists).
+Unorthodox and eclectic in both style and methodology, I can't seem to make up my mind and see no reason I should have to—jack of all trades master of none is better than one.
 Thus, my research interests blend disparate strands of scholarship from qualitative research, experimental methods, philosophy of science, evolutionary psychology, and anything else that catches my fancy.

 With two of my advisors, Jonathan Jong and Ralph W. Hood Jr.

 Click on the picture above to hear a brief overview of my thesis research, as well as some of the interesting research I am currently undertaking as part of my PhD.